-Sometimes it is nice to just stay inside, binge-watch Netflix, play Super Mario for hours and don’t care what is happening outside.
+Sometimes it is nice to just stay inside, binge-watch Netflix, play video games for hours, and don’t care what is happening outside.
 The internet may give us the feeling of being everywhere at the same time without leaving our flat.
 But going outside, performing outside activities, being in nature has a lot of positive effects. – Not just on our physical well-being but it can also work as a mood boost.
 Read on to find out about the positive effects of being outside and why it is so important for our mood!

 Did you know that for most of us, indoor air pollution is a much greater risk to our health than outdoor air pollution? – Here’s why: In indoor environments, the so-called “air pollutants” exist in a very high concentration.
 Sources for these air pollutants are things like cleaning products, space heaters, tobacco smoke.
 If you live in an old house you may have a few more air pollutant sources like asbestos or formaldehyde (which was used in paints).
 If you add the fact that we spend almost 90% of our time indoors (according to the US Environmental Protection Agency), it’s obvious that we should be careful about the air quality in our own house, apartment or room.
 And spend more time outside!

-Yes, going outside comes at no extra costs.
-Now that’s a bummer, right?! 😉 Unlike any fitness club, gym, water pools or golf club, enjoying the outside and doing outside activities is for free.
+Yes, going outside comes at no extra cost.
+Now that’s a bummer, right?! 😉 Unlike any fitness club, gym, water pool, or golf club, enjoying the outside and doing outside activities is for free.
 You might even get in contact with friendly people, discover a new mountain bike trail or break your personal running record.
 Sometimes, the best things in life are really free!

 Boost Vitamin D

 It’s often overseen that vitamin D is important for our physical health AND our mood.
 There are three ways to get vitamin D: food, supplements, and sunlight.
 The warmer times of the year are also the times for vitamin D boosts because it is produced by the body when our skin is exposed to sunlight.